 The site_lang_missing error is caused by interference from other plugins installed in your site.
 The clashing plugin either prevents Jetpack from correctly determining the language of your site or it prevents WordPress from correctly announcing the site’s language to plugins that are being installed.
-So, how do to solve the site_lang_missing error, in order of ease of implementation and least likely to succeed:
+To solve the site_lang_missing error, try one of these solutions:

-- Explicitly specify your site’s language by editing its wp-config file.
-Change the line that reads “define (‘WPLANG’, ”);” to “define (‘WPLANG’, ‘en’);”, replacing “en” with whatever your site’s language code happens to be e.g “es” for Spanish.
+- Edit wp-config to specify the site’s language.
+Change the line that reads “define (‘WPLANG’, ”);” to something similar to “define (‘WPLANG’, ‘en‘);”.
+Replace “en” with whatever your site’s language code happens to be e.g “es” for Spanish.

 - Referring sites